BytesWays/kafkatoopensearch/README.md

 # kafkatoopensearch
-This is small that show how to configure a data pipe that is taking event from kafka and send them to opensearch using dataprepper.
+This is a small project that shows how to configure a data pipe that is taking event from kafka and send it to opensearch using dataprepper.